yumelab-studio/avaia-seismofinance/README.md

 ---

-## Objectives
+## Project Objectives

 The main objectives of this project were to:

 - collect earthquake, stock, and market index data
-- clean and align all datasets by Japanese trading dates
+- clean and align datasets by Japanese trading dates
 - engineer seismic and financial time-series features
 - create Buy/Hold/Sell labels from next-day abnormal return
 - train and compare baseline machine learning models
 - train and evaluate an LSTM time-series model
-- convert model output into a readable decision-support signal
+- convert model probabilities into a readable decision-support signal
-- document the full workflow through code, notebooks, results, and a final poster
+- document the full workflow through notebooks, source code, results, and a final poster

 ---